 For this reason, surgery may be recommended for younger people or those doing sports.
-Conservative treatment may be suggested for older or less active people, and for people wishing to avoid surgery.
-But the choice of treatment depends on individual preference and circumstances.
+Conservative treatment may be suggested for older or less active people and for people wishing to avoid surgery.
+The choice of treatment depends on individual preference and circumstances.
 Surgery may also be recommended if there has been a delay in starting treatment.

 However, a new piece of research found that surgery and conservative treatment actually gave equally good results, when patients were also given early mobilisation treatment using a brace.

 If an operation is needed, there is a type of surgery called percutaneous, which uses smaller cuts than the traditional operation.
-This seems to reduce the risk of getting a wound infection.
+This seems to reduce the risk of developing a wound infection.

-After surgery, a brace seems to be better than a plaster cast in terms of faster recovery and return to normal activities, a lower complication rate and patient preferences.
+After surgery, a brace seems to be better than a plaster cast in terms of faster recovery and return to normal activities, a lower complication rate and patients preferring it.

 What is the outlook (prognosis) for a ruptured Achilles tendon?

 Generally, the outlook is good.
 However, the tendon does take time to heal, usually about six to eight weeks.
-More time will be needed after this to allow the muscles to regain their normal strength after being in a plaster or brace (orthosis).
-Depending on the type of work, some people need several weeks off work after an Achilles tendon rupture, and the time taken to return to sport is between 4 and 12 months.
+More time will be needed after this to allow the muscles to regain their normal strength after being in a plaster cast or a brace (orthosis).
+Depending on the type of work, some people need several weeks off work after an Achilles tendon tear (rupture); the time taken to return to sport is between 4 and 12 months.

 Possible complications are as follows: